camielverdult/APC-Library/README.md

 ```

 Of course there are some more functions to the `std::pair` class that we won't go into in this report.
-We have gained a sufficient understanding of how a pair works and what we can do with it.
+We have gained a sufficient understanding of how a `pair` works and what we can do with it.
 Time to move on to `mc::vector`!

 ##`mc::vector`

-This class manages We will start off our vector class the same way we started our pair class:
+We will start off our vector class the same way we started our pair class:
 ```cpp
 namespace mc {